CyrilGrosjean/makefile_maker/README.md

 The Makefile generator don't include in src files your .c files in the repository bonus.
 The program don't read .c files in repositories before your open repository.

+# FUTURE CHANGES

+Adding parameter to compile with your lib.